How to Recognize Signs of Nursing Home Neglect

 Some of the above could be issues that are coming to light for reasons other than neglect.
 Some older adults have dental issues for health reasons.
 Essentially, you want to look for any new issues.
 If there are problems that your loved one develops, issues that were not there in the past, it could be because of nursing home neglect.

 Protect your loved one and get involved early.
 There can be the possibility of civil liability or criminal charges if there was nursing home abuse or neglect.
 While you can not change the past, you can improve the future for your loved ones and others.

 If you suspect neglect, it could be helpful to visit more often, if possible.
 Possibly you could interact more with their daily care which could give you clues as to how they are faring and if the staff of the facility is doing all they can to help.
 Because, there are instances when what seem to be signs of neglect are actually connected to other health issues, natural declines.

 When you spend more time at a nursing home but are still not feeling settled or are having concerns about what you’re seeing, it is time to reach out and contact a Bucks County personal injury lawyer to help you with a nursing home abuse or neglect case.

 Because of the legal theory of respondeat superior, the employer of an individual who participated in nursing home abuse could be liable.
 The case could be even stronger if the facility failed to hire qualified workers or mishandled training expectations.
 It is their job to maintain standards within the organization.

 There are many nursing homes in both New Jersey and Pennsylvania, many of them with excellent care.
 But there are instances of abuse and neglect, too.
 If you have questions about nursing home neglect, the experienced attorneys at Kardos, Rickles & Hand can help.
 Let our lawyers guide you toward the best path for your family’s future, they can help you investigate and evaluate the situation.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.